Linear Shower Drain

 The best linear shower drain install methods.
 We are going to cover a few topics so we will break them down into sections so it is easy to follow along.
 Let's get started with our first section which is one of the most important parts of the entire project...

 Research is going to be the most important part of this entire process for this type of product.
 Understanding what the straight wet-area drainages install is for, how to use it, the positioning and overall look and feel of it's design and style are things you need to know and understand or at least have some concept of the idea so when you go hire a designer or a contractor to help you with this process, it's easier to help guide the conversation and get the overall look that you want because you understand what it is and how it can be used.
 Some of the research that you can do is obviously with Google, but it's more of the questions that you need to ask that are more important.
 Some of the things that you need to dig into in my opinion and some of the things that you may be able to answer right off the bat are one - Does this need to be handicap accessible?
-Are there any wheelchairs moving in or out or any other type of accessibility items that are going to be used to get in and out of the showering area?
+4 inch square drains for your shower Are there any wheelchairs moving in or out or any other type of accessibility items that are going to be used to get in and out of the showering area?
 Number two - Do you want a curb or not?
 Is there anything that you want to step over when getting into your morning ritual?
 There are lots of people that don't have handicap accessibility things that they need, however with current trends this curbless sleek design is becoming more and more popular and it really creates an elegant look to the area, your room, your bathroom.
-So definitely ask yourself those questions and if you have more or want to do more research on wet-area curbs and going curbless in those areas, definitely look at this shower curb article here and this walk-in shower article here.

 Now that you understand a good bit of research and some resources, a couple questions to kind of ask yourself before digging into this...there's also some other things that you kind of need to think about, not necessarily questions to ask yourself but just things to think about when looking at this type of product.
 What kind of style?
 What is the overall look and feel of the bathroom?
 Do you want it to match?
 Do you want a little bit contrast in thebath room?
 What about the color, the shape?
 How long do you want it?
-That your positioning in the wet-area room also has a big effect on the type of product and research that you need to be looking for when trying to get the right product for this job.
+That your positioning in the wet-area room how to install your drain also has a big effect on the type of product and research that you need to be looking for when trying to get the right product for this job.
+See All Shower Drains

 Where To Get It?